 The installation of a cold air intake not only frees up the air flow to your engine, it also feeds it cooler, more condensed air.
 Cooler air is denser, bringing more oxygen into the combustion chamber and giving your engine more power as a result.
 This modification may only have a small impact on your premium, and won’t increase it as much as fully remapping your engine.

 Many drivers relieve pressure on the engine – and return a little bump in horsepower – by improving the exhaust system, which aids waste flowing through the engine.
-This usually means making the exhaust bigger and louder, and may increase your premium.
+This usually involves making the exhaust bigger and louder, and may increase your premium.

 Note that many ‘big bore’ exhausts are illegal, due to the amount of noise they make – usually because the exhaust silencers have been removed.
 UK law states that it is illegal to modify an exhaust system in a way that makes your vehicle noisier, and the police can take action if your silencer is missing or doesn’t work.
 If your exhaust system is illegal, you could face an on-the-spot fine and your car may be taken off the road until it’s returned to legal standards.
-And of course, illegal additions to your car will invalidate your insurance policy.
+And, of course, illegal additions to your car will invalidate your insurance policy.

 Mods such as front and side skirts mean less ground clearance, which can be hazardous on uneven roads.
 Most body kits tend to be made of fibreglass or polyurethane, making them more likely to splinter in the event of a crash.